yamamoto-vectis/dockerLAMP/README.md

 # Docker for LAMP/LNMP by AmazonLinux
-Creates a stack image using the official Amazon Linux image for Docker.
-The image contents of:
+Creates a stack images using the official Amazon Linux image for Docker.
+The image will have pre-commit script installed and contents of:

 * Apache
 * PHP